 - Testing App Version: Which version number of the application are you testing?
-Simply writing “latest version” or “App Store Version” won’t cut it, since some bugs are version specific — make sure your testers include this information.
+Simply writing “latest version” or “App Store Version” won’t cut it, since some bugs are version-specific and it’s hard to know the app store version when searching the store at a later date – make sure your testers include this specific information.

 - Connection type (if applicable): If the application you’re testing is reliant on Internet connectivity, are you on WiFi, Ethernet, or cellular data?
 What is the speed of the connection?

 - Reproducibility Rate: How many times have you been able to reproduce the error, using the exact steps you’ve taken to activate the bug?
 It’s also useful to report how many times the bug has been reproduced vs. the number of attempts it’s taken to reproduce the issue, in case it’s an intermittent occurrence.

 Steps to Reproduce: We number our steps from beginning to end so developers can easily follow through by repeating the same process.
 We prefer to keep step numbers relatively whittled down by using the “>” symbol.

 Example description for steps to reproduce a bug:

 - Go to settings > Profile (this would take user to new screen)